-The most extreme age gaps to be found in anime involve relationships between adults and (often prepubescent) minors.
-To add to the weirdness, a surprisingly large number of multi-generational anime relationships form between blood relatives.
+The widest age gaps to be found in anime involve relationships between adults and (often prepubescent) minors.
+To add to the weirdness, a surprisingly large number of multi-generational anime relationships form between relatives.
 While everyone has a right to love and be happy, sometimes anime creators take things a little too far.

 Daisuke Aoki And Rin Kokonoe - 'Kodomo No Jikan'